NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 .. code-block:: bash

-    intervene pairwise --in ./peaks/*.narrowPeak
+    intervene pairwise --in ./peaks/*.narrowPeak -o pairwise_results

-will generate a plot like this.
+will generate a plot like this in ``./pairwise_results/``.

 .. image:: Figures/07_venn_pairwise.png
 	:target: Figures/07_venn_pairwise.png
 	:alt:

-Very different numbers of peaks.
+Very different numbers of peaks!

 **Q: How do you think the number of peaks relate to the fingerprint? (the ones with the most accentuated fingerprint are the ones showing larger amounts of peaks, however the difference is not such for some of the CnR samples.
 Why can that be?**